The Episcopal Church of the Holy Innocents

 For the special needs and concerns of this congregation:

-We pray for joy, Grace and peace for our priest and Rector Frank as he prepares to retire.
-We pray for vision, strength and confidence for our Vestry and for our Church Wardens William and Robert as they undertake our transition process.
-We pray for ourselves as a community, asking for faithful hearts hopeful and expectant to embrace the changes that are coming.
+We pray for vision, strength and confidence for our Vestry and for our Church Wardens Robert and Judith as they undertake our transition process.
+We pray for ourselves as a community, asking for faithful hearts, hopeful and expectant to embrace the changes that are coming.

 We pray for all who will be born today and all who will die today, asking that you grant to each one strength to follow where you lead them.